ana-mc-almeida/ei-project/microservices/docs/APIs/selledProductRecommendation.md

 - `typeOfAnalysis` can be "LOYALTY_CARD", "CUSTOMER", "DISCOUNT_COUPON", "SHOP", "PRODUCT" or "POSTAL_CODE"
 - `typeValue` is the specific value for the analysis type (e.g., loyalty card ID, customer ID, discount coupon ID, shop ID, product ID or postal code)
-- `result` is the numerical result of the analysis

 Depending on the `typeOfAnalysis`, the message will be sent to different Kafka topics: